Creating a Prediction Model in Oracle Database!

 The fact that Java 9 has been released already half a year ago and reading this article about self contained applications convinced me to try out Java modules myself.
 The plan was to take an existing project and turn it into a directly executable Java application.
 I choose my swiss-wowbagger and here’s what happened then.

 Reactive programming is one of the hottest topics today.
-With libraries like RxJs and big frameworks such as React or Angular adopting it, it constantly continues to grow.
+With libraries like RxJs and big frameworks such as Angular adopting it, it constantly continues to grow.

 My Journey with the Corda Blockchain